Represent your robot

 I, robot

-As we already explain, rather than describing each sensor (it will come), Overworld considers a single camera, being the robot head.
-To allow Overworld to reason about what the robot is perceiving, we have to describe the camera characteristics.
-The most important one is the Field of View (Fov) of the sensor.
+For now we have only decsribe the robot main bodyparts but to allows it to preceive we have to set it some sensors.
+To allow Overworld to reason about what the robot is perceiving, we have to describe the sesnors characteristics.
+The most important one is the Field of View (Fov) of the sensors.
 If an object is out of the sensor Fov, Overworld can thus deduce that it is normal if the object is no more perceived.

 The FoV characteristics